puneet/systemverilog-blog/_posts/2014-12-03-passing-the-buck-to-a-thread.md

 In context of UVM, the `run_phase` of each testbench component, executes concurrently with other components.
 Forking a separate thread for each `uvm_component` is handled by the UVM base class library; the user does not have to explicitly invoke fork.

-There are other situations however"
+There are other situations however (*eg a virtual sequence*), where you might be required to spawn a thread explicitly."
 ---

 Hardware is concurrent by nature.
 And so are testbenches.